LaunchCodeEducation/lchs-learning-objectives/unit10/database-intro.rst

 - Understand how databases are used to preserve information.
 - Learn how to interact with a local database using Flask.
-- Build a simple website that preserves user information.

 Objectives
 ----------